The Dream Chapter: Eternity: Music and lyrics

 funk-pop song with a "funky" guitar rhythm and an "addictive" melody.
 It derives from piano and brass instrumentation.
 The third track on the album is a remake of Light & Salt's 1990 classic single, "Fairy of Shampoo".
 The jazz-pop song was arranged in dreampop genre with a capella vocal harmonies and synthesizer instrumentation, and features a new rap written by Yeonjun.
 "Maze in the Mirror" has lyrics co-written by all the band members.
 It was co-produced by Beomgyu and Big Hit's in-house producer Slow Rabbit.
 It is an acoustic Britpop track for which guitar, piano and bass provide minimalist instrumentation.
-The lyrics were inspired by the experiences the group had as trainees.
+The lyrics were inspired by the experiences the band had as trainees.
 "Puma" is an intense hip hop and trap song with "simple" musical composition.
 "Eternally" is an alternative R&B song which starts in an acoustic pop style and shifts into darker beats.
 It features repetitive melody and minimalist fragmented sounds.